GrinonBarrett/Taksidos/Optional Rules/Character Creation/Species/Misoi.md

 **Hamering a Misai**: If it would receive a number of wounds equal to or greater than its current remaining hitpoints, it instead enters an ephemeral absence for a number of rounds equal to the total wounds it would have received.

 **Ending a Misai**: You and your narrator agree on a type of damage, material, or creature type.
 Once this decision is made, it cannot be changed.
 If you would be brought below 0 hitpoints, you enter an ephemeral absence for 1d20 units of time, which is determined by a d12 roll below.
 If the selected damage/material/creature type was used to bring you below 0 hitpoints, you are destroyed instead.

+For the purpose of this feature, all melee weapons are considered a single damage type.
+All ranged weapons are consided a single damage type.
+Thrown weapons are treated as they are used (melee or ranged).
+Unlisted or other special weapons are their own type of damage.

 1-3 = rounds
 4-5 = minutes
 6-7 = hours